Hanged! Mary Surratt and the Plot to Assassinate Abraham Lincoln

 As the minutes give way to hours, one person rises to the top of the list of suspects: Lizzie herself.
 But how could a mild-mannered young woman from a prominent family be an axe murderer?

-Olga, Tatiana, Maria, and Anastasia.
-Like the fingers on a hand — first headstrong Olga, then Tatiana the tallest, Anastasia the smallest, and Maria most hopeful for a ring.
+Olga, Tatiana, Maria, and Anastasia – OTMA.
 These are the daughters of Tsar Nicholas II, Russian grand duchesses living a life steeped in tradition and privilege.
-For these young women each on the brink of beginning their own lives at the mercy of royal matchmakers, summer 1914 promises to be a precious last wink of time to be sisters together — sisters that still link arms and laugh, sisters that share their dreams and worries, and flirt with the officers of their imperial yacht.
+For these sisters on the brink of beginning their own lives at the mercy of royal matchmakers, summer 1914 promises to be a precious last wink of time together – time to link arms and laugh, to share their dreams and worries, and to flirt with the officers of their imperial yacht.

 But in a gunshot the future changes — for them, and for Russia.